ZettaAI/zetta_utils/README.rst

-Zetta Utils
+zetta_utils
 ===========

 |CI Badge| |Codecov Badge| |Docs Badge| |Python Badge|

 .. teaser-begin

-``zetta_utils`` is a colleciton of core components used in Zetta AI's connectomics pipeline.
-It includes tools for data IO, visualization, logging, training utilities and more.
+**zetta_utils** is a collection of core components used in Zetta AI's connectomics pipeline.

+It includes tools for data I/O, visualization, logging, training utilities, distributed inference, and more.

 Its main goal is to provide clean, powerful abstractions and accelerate connectomics research.